 - ^

-Actual designations for Projectiles SAPC (no dye) 330 mm OPf Mle 1935 SAPC (with dye) 330 mm OPfK Mle 1935 HE OEA Mle 1935 - ^Some references call this projectile an APC type, but it had a large burster cavity - about 3.6% of total projectile weight - and a small AP cap, making it more of a SAPC type.
+Actual designations for Projectiles SAPC (no dye) 330 mm OPf Mle 1935 SAPC (with dye) 330 mm OPfK Mle 1935 HE OEA Mle 1935 - ^Some references call this projectile an APC type, but it had a large burster cavity - about 3.6% of total projectile weight - and a thin AP cap, making it more of a SAPC type.
 It was intended primarily for use against the lightly armored German Panzerschiffes.
 The base fuze was a "double-acting" type which used the deceleration of the shell upon impact to determine the delay time.

 - ^SAPC had a radius head of 6crh.